Jon Stock: Bibliography

-To Snare a Spy

-To Snare a Spy is Stock's seventh novel, published 20 April 2017 by The Nare Hotel Co Ltd, Cornwall, UK.
-It is a spy thriller featuring protagonist Noah, a teenager who learns of a Russian mole in the British government.

-Forget My Name

-Stock's eighth novel, Forget My Name, was published by Head of Zeus under the pen name J. S. Monroe on 4 October 2018.
-This book is about a woman who loses her memory, and only remembers her home address, and has lost all her ids after her bag is stolen.
+Forget My Name (2018) was published by 'Head of Zeus under the pen name J.S.
+Monroe.
+This book is about a woman who loses her memory, and only remembers her home address, and has lost all her IDs after her bag is stolen.

-The Other You

-Stock's ninth novel, The Other You, was published by Head of Zeus under the pen name J. S. Monroe on 9 January 2020.
-It's a psychological thriller about a super recogniser called Kate, who suspects that her partner has been replaced by his doppelgänger.
+The Other You (2020) was published by Head of Zeus under the pen name J.S.
+Monroe.
+It is a psychological thriller about a super recogniser called Kate, who suspects that her partner has been replaced by his doppelgänger.